moncio/Ligenia/backend/docs/README.md

   - Migration information

 - **`deployment/`**: Contains deployment-related documentation
-  - `RAILWAY_DEPLOYMENT.md`: Instructions for deploying the application to Railway
+  - `railway-guide.md`: Instructions for deploying the application to Railway
+  - `test-plan.md`: Test plan for verifying deployments

+- **`development/`**: Contains development-related documentation
+  - `logging-system.md`: Documentation for the logging system
+  - `logging-migration-example.md`: Examples of migrating to the new logging system

+- **`guides/`**: Practical guides for common tasks
+  - `supabase-setup.md`: Guide for setting up Supabase authentication

+- **`project/`**: Project management documentation
+  - `final-backend-checklist.md`: Tracking document for backend completion status

 - **`testing/`**: Contains testing-related documentation
+  - `authentication-testing.md`: Guide for testing authentication features
+  - `test-improvements.md`: Notes on testing improvements
+  - **`coverage/`**: Test coverage documentation
-  - `COVERAGE_NOTES.md`: Notes about test coverage, improvements, and future plans
+    - `notes.md`: Notes about test coverage, improvements, and future plans

+## MVP Integration and Deployment

+For the integration between the backend and frontend, and final deployment to Railway, refer to the root-level document:

+- `MVP_INTEGRATION_CHECKLIST.md`: Comprehensive checklist for integrating backend with frontend and deploying to production

 ## About Documentation